LaggerIsME/PortQatyran/README.md

 ```bash
 docker compose up -d --build
 ```
-After all these actions, the bot will send a message with the PortQatyran configuration to the chat you specified
+After all these actions, the bot will send a message with the PortQatyran configuration to the chat you specified.

 ## Commands
 * Show PortQatyran configuration: